Holseter-Development/Gamification-With-GitHub-Projects/README.md

-# 🏆 Gamification With GitHub projects – A Team Gamification PoC
+# 🏆 Gamification With GitHub projects – PoC

 This is a **proof of concept** that transforms your GitHub workflow into a shared, visual XP tracker.
 Designed for teams working together in the same physical space, this project introduces light gamification to modern knowledge work — turning daily effort into a collective journey.